chloelinli/ssc-csc142/README.md

 ## SSC CSC 142
-Compilation of CSC 142 assignments from South Seattle College
+Compilation of CSC 142 assignments

 Slowly figuring out bugs, I'm a student D: please bear with me, these projects are bad enough
 #### FixedCalculator.java